lawalOyinlola/AltSchool-counter404/README.md

 ## Folder Structure

+The project structure is organized as follows: index.html : Root HTML
+README.md : The documentation file.
+package.json: Lists the project dependencies and scripts.
-The project structure is organized as follows: src/: Contains the source code of the application. components/: React components used in the app.
+src: Contains the source code of the application. src/main.jsx : The main application component src/index.css : Main CSS styling src/App.jsx: Contains all component used in the App. src/components: Contains React components and styling used in the app.
-App.js: The main application component. public/: Contains the public assets. package.json: Lists the project dependencies and scripts.
+public: Contains the public assets.
-README.md/: The documentation file. index.html
 ...and others

 ## Contributing